Vern Miller: Early life and education

-Miller was born in Wichita, Kansas in 1928.
+Miller was born in Wichita, Kansas, in 1928.
 At three years old, his family moved to a 10-acre farm in the city, raising cows and selling milk.
 He attended primary schools there, and attended Wichita North High School.
 He enlisted in the U.S. Army at 17, turning 18 while he was posted to post-WWII U.S. occupation zone in Korea.
 After his service he attended Friends University.
 He later graduated from Oklahoma City University School of Law in 1966, driving 310 miles round trip to attend night school.

 Career

-He served as deputy sheriff of Sedgwick County, Kansas from 1949 to 1954, and in 1958 was elected as Sedgwick County marshal.
+He served as deputy sheriff of Sedgwick County, Kansas, from 1949 to 1954, and in 1958 was elected as Sedgwick County marshal.
 After two terms as marshal, Miller served two terms as sheriff of Sedgwick County.
-As a Wichita, Kansas police laboratory investigator, he was called out to the crime scene of the Earl and Ruth Bowlin murders in Sedgwick County on April 13, 1963.
+As a Wichita, Kansas, police laboratory investigator, he was called out to the crime scene of the Earl and Ruth Bowlin murders in Sedgwick County on April 13, 1963.
 He was elected Sedgwick County sheriff in 1964 and re-elected twice.

 Kansas attorney general

 Though he had never previously tried a case, he was first elected as Attorney General of Kansas in 1970 under a platform of "aggressive and visible enforcement of the state's drug and liquor laws".
 As attorney general, Miller participated in arrests and drug raids himself; a 1971 article detailed a Wichita drug raid in which Miller hid in the trunk of a car of an undercover agent in order to make arrests.
 When he was re-elected in 1972, he had gained widespread popularity across the state, winning in all of the counties.
 He served as attorney general until 1975.
 Miller made national news in 1972 when he ordered the raid of Amtrak trains that were serving liquor or wine while passing through Kansas, and in 1973, threatened to prosecute airlines that served intoxicating beverages while flying over the state.
-Miller sent letters requesting Braniff International, TWA and Continental halt sale in respect for state law, and told reporters that he had gotten a telegram from one airline promising to suspend beverages while over the Sunflower State.
+Miller sent letters requesting Braniff International, TWA, and Continental halt sale in respect for state law, and told reporters that he had gotten a telegram from one airline promising to suspend beverages while over Kansas.